Bórd na Móna: Railways

-An extensive narrow gauge network is operated by the company in the midlands.
-Some smaller sections of railway were used in other bog locations, for example in County Donegal until recent years.
-Bord na Móna has an extensive network, which has carried up to 5 million tonnes annually, and is larger than the main network (passenger and freight) operated by Iarnród Éireann.
-Bord na Móna has one of the largest industrial railways in Europe.
+BnM had one of the largest industrial railways in Europe, which carried up to 4 million tonnes annually over 550 miles of rail.

-Permanent railways run from a hundred peat bogs, each covering hundreds of acres, to power stations, briquette factories, moss peat factories and roadside tipplers.
-On most of the bogs, temporary tracks are laid along the piles of peat the full length of most bogs.
-Before a pile has been cleared, another temporary line will have been laid a few hundred feet farther along.
-More than 300 kilometers (approx 180 miles) of temporary track are laid each year and the Bord have specialist track fabrication workshops, tracklaying machines, and a fleet of dedicated locomotives and rolling stock on hand.
+Permanent railways ran from a hundred peat bogs, each covering hundreds of acres, to power stations, briquette factories, moss peat factories and roadside tipplers.
+On most of the bogs, temporary tracks were laid along piles of peat.
+Before a pile was cleared, another temporary line was laid a few hundred feet farther along.
+More than 300 kilometres (approx 180 miles) of temporary track were laid each year and the Bord had specialist track fabrication workshops, tracklaying machines, and a fleet of dedicated locomotives and rolling stock on hand.

-A few bogs are operated by the Haku process, where the peat is collected in one huge heap at the end or side of a bog, requiring only one railway line to serve it.
+A few bogs were operated by the Haku process, where the peat is collected in one huge heap at the end or side of a bog, requiring only one railway line to serve it.

+An extensive narrow gauge network was operated by the company in the midlands.
+Some smaller sections of railway were used in other bog locations, such as in County Donegal.